Mulch around Red Shoots of Spring Peony

 Ask two gardeners about mulch and you will get three answers.
 For example when asking about mulching Peonies I got these answers ‘Three popular choices are straw, compost or dry leaves.’
 ‘Some popular spring mulches are shredded bark, pine nuggets or straw.’
 So no gravel there then!

-Planting deeply may prevent the peony from flowering, they do better for a bit of frosting on the crown apparently.
-Peonies can live for over 50 years and mine flower just fine so I am leaving things as they stand ie. very occasional mulch when the compost heap has generated compost to spare .
+Planting too deeply may prevent the peony from flowering, they do better for a bit of frosting on the crown apparently.
+Peonies can live for over 50 years and mine flower just fine so I am leaving things as they stand ie. very occasional autumn mulch when the compost heap has generated compost to spare .

 peaonie